CobyPear/obsidian-diy-sync/docs/using-the-plugin.md

 - TypeScript
 - Express.js
-- Prisma ORM
 - SQLite (default)

 In order to use a different database, you will need to edit the schemas in the `server/db` directory.
 You will also need to configure hosting for the database or containerize the application.

-See [Prisma's documentation](https://prisma.io/docs) for more information on Database Connectors.

 ## Using The Plugin